 Your agency may request an extension of the grant award period to receive additional time to implement your grant program.
 Such extensions do not provide additional funding.
+Grants may be extended a maximum of 36 months beyond the initial award expiration date.
+Any request for an extension beyond 36 months will be evaluated on a case-by-case basis.
 Only those grantees that can provide a reasonable justification for delays will be granted no-cost extensions.
+Reasonable justifications may include difficulties in filling COPS-funded positions, officer turnover, or other circumstances that interrupt the 36-month grant funding period.
+An extension allows your agency to compensate for such delays by providing additional time to complete the full 36 months of funding for each position awarded.
 Extension requests must be received prior to the end date of the award.

 Under federal regulations, requests to extend the grant award period require prior written approval from the COPS Office.
 Without an approved extension, your agency is not permitted to draw down federal funding for costs incurred beyond the official grant award end date.
-However, if justified, the COPS Office may accommodate reasonable requests for no-cost time extensions to fully implement the COPS grant.
+However, if justified, the COPS Office seeks to accommodate reasonable requests for no-cost time extensions in order to fully implement the COPS Office grant.

-The COPS Office will contact your agency during the last quarter of the grant award period to determine whether a no-cost time extension is needed.
+The COPS Office will contact your agency during the last quarter of the grant award period to determine whether a no-cost time extension is needed; extensions will not be processed prior to 90 days of the grant end date.
 Requests to extend the grant award period must be received by the COPS Office before the official grant award end date.
-Failure to submit a request for a no-cost time extension by the end date will result in the immediate deobligation of any remaining grant funds.
+Extension requests received after the expiration date will only be considered when the grantee provides justification of extraordinary circumstances; an example of this would be an instance where an unforeseen natural disaster prevented a grantee from requesting an extension.
+Failure to submit a request for a no-cost time extension by the end date may result in the immediate deobligation of any remaining grant funds.